sierkov/daedalus-turbo/README.md

 # Features
 Currently supported:
 - Incremental synchronization and indexing of compressed blockchain data over the Internet
+- Incremental synchronization and indexing using the Cardano Network protocol
 - Incremental synchronization and indexing from a local Cardano Node instance
 - Parallelized Ouroboros Praos data validation
+- Ouroboros Genesis chain selection rule when synchronizing with a Cardano Network peer
 - Reconstruction of balances and transaction histories of stake addresses
 - Reconstruction of balances and transaction histories of payment addresses
 - Direct history reconstruction from compressed blockchain data